PHYS3888/Tutorial_ComplexNetworks/README.md

 ylabel('Connection probability')
 ```

-:question: Does connection probability depend on separation distance in _C. elegans_?
+How does connection probability depend on separation distance in _C. elegans_?
+Upload your plot.

 ---